OmniRoute — What is it?

 Fallbacks

-OmniRoute automatically retries requests with alternative providers if the primary provider fails, maintaining service availability.
+OmniRoute automatically retries requests with alternative providers if the primary provider fails, ensuring high availability and reliability.

 Source: Description per README